w3f/PSPs/PSPs/drafts/psp-22.md

     "Reverts with error `ZeroSenderAddress` if sender's address is zero.", "",
     "Reverts with error `ZeroRecipientAddress` if recipient's address is zero."
+    "Reverts with error `SafeTransferCheckFailed` if the recipient is a contract and rejected the transfer."
   ],
   "mutates": true,
   "name": [